Civil-Service-Human-Resources/lpg-civil-servant-register/README.md

 #### Data migrations

 The CSRS application uses Flyway to manage the DB migrations inside its own schema.
 See the `src/main/resources/db/migration` folder.
 Note: in-memory H2 DB has a separate migration folder than the deployed target MySQL DB - changes must be made to both in order to run successfully when deployed to the real environments.

+#### Caching

+The CSRS application is one of few application components in LPG that has explicit caching.
+The caching implemented is using the `@Cacheable` annotation in the `OrganisationalUnitController` and caches both the endpoint results for the Tree and Flat versions of the organisations hierarchy.
+The cache is evicted on calls to save and delete in the `OrganisationalUnitRepository`.

 ## Build, run, test, deploy